By Power of PositivityPublished on May 09, 2020Last modified January 05, 2023

 For those that often deal with depression, anxiety, and panic attacks, it may feel like the safest thing to do is to isolate yourself.
 However, isolation is not a solution for your mental health problems, and it can even worsen symptoms of panic.

 Loneliness is bad for both your mental and physical health, and it can even shorten your lifespan, increase stress levels, and weaken the immune system.
 As such, some socializing is needed to ensure the health of both body and mind.
-When you can, you should make spending time with family or friends a regular endeavor.
+You should make spending time with family or friends a regular endeavor when you can.

-But what about days where you feel like you just can’t do anything at all?
-You can still try to be productive without socializing, which will be infinitely better for your health.
+But what about days when you feel like you can’t do anything at all?
+You can still be productive without socializing, which will be infinitely better for your health.
 You can:

 12. Fearing A Panic Attack

-It is often said that it is more difficult to fight off something you fear, and the same goes for panic attacks.
+It is often said that fighting off something you fear is more complex, and the same goes for panic attacks.
 In a twisted sense of irony, panic attacks can be self-reinforcing, meaning that being worried about them can trigger them, and triggering them can lead to a fear of them.

-If handled poorly, this turns into destructive patterns overtime.
+If handled poorly, this turns into destructive patterns over time.
 As such, work on staying positive.
-Understand that panic attacks are not the end of the world and can be managed if you have the courage to face them.
+Understand that panic attacks are not the end of the world and can be managed if you dare to face them.

 13. Emotional Reasoning

 Emotional reasoning is what happens when your brain comes to a conclusion based on your feelings, regardless of whether it is rooted in a rational truth or not.
-Just because you feel something, that does not mean that it is true!
+Just because you feel something does not mean it is true!

 Instead of responding emotionally to everything, gather facts, information, and evidence first.
-Take some time out to breathe, then approach the situation from a logical angle before coming to your conclusion.
+Take some time to breathe, then approach the situation logically before coming to your conclusion.

 14. Not Exercising

-When you don’t exercise, what you’re doing is causing your body and mind to fall into a slump.
+When you don’t exercise, you’re causing your body and mind to fall into a slump.
 This pattern can make you more susceptible to developing panic attacks as you don’t get to work off nervous energy or increase good hormone production.

 15. Jumping To Conclusions

-Jumping to conclusions is the act of rushing to a finalized thought without the backup of sufficient evidence or information.
+Jumping to conclusions is rushing to a finalized thought without backing up sufficient evidence or information.
 It is somewhat similar to emotional reasoning, but this doesn’t require strong feelings – it just requires a lack of knowledge.

 When you jump to conclusions, you allow your brain to make large leaps in logic to get to decisions and ideas.
 When these ideas and decisions are negative, they can trigger panic attacks due to their suddenness.
 Here are some scenarios that illustrate how this can affect you: